Voluntary euthanasia: New Zealand

 In New Zealand's 2020 general election the country included a binding referendum asking voters if the End of Life Choice Act 2019 should pass.
 The Act would legalise voluntary euthanasia for patients with a terminal illness and less than six months left to live if approved by two doctors.
 New Zealand is the first country to put euthanasia legalisation to a referendum.
 On 17 October 2020, 65.91% of voters supported the passing of the act; a majority.
 On 21 November 2021, the act was put into place.

 Colombia

 On 20 May 1997, the Constitutional Court of Colombia decriminalised piety homicide, for terminally ill patients, stating that "the medical author cannot be held responsible for the assisted suicide of a terminally ill patient" and urged Congress to regulate euthanasia "in the shortest time possible".

 On 15 December 2014, the Constitutional Court had given the Ministry of Health and Social Protection 30 days to publish guidelines for the healthcare sector to use in order to guarantee terminated ill patients, with the wish to undergo euthanasia, their right to a dignified death.

 On 7 January 2022, Victor Escobar became the first person to undergo voluntary euthanasia without a terminal illness in the country; he had been suffering from chronic obstructive pulmonary disease.
-Voluntary euthanasia had been legalised in Colombia afor people who did not have a terminal illness in July 2021.
+Voluntary euthanasia had been legalised in Colombia for people who did not have a terminal illness in July 2021.